 Have you guys gotten a chance to try my sweet orange and rosemary shrub?
-I liked is so much that I decided to create another shrub recipe for today!
+I liked is so much that I have been tinkering with other good combinations.
+This sage blueberry shrub recipe is my favorite so far!

 A vinegar cocktail might seem kind of weird, but don’t knock this shrub recipe until you try it!
 Shrubs date back to Colonial America as a way to preserve the fruit harvest.
 The resulting drink is a sweet and sour syrup that’s delicious in a cocktail or just mixed with soda water for a homemade soda.